What you need to do

 The incidents that occur are mainly caused by:

-The manufacturer, supplier or hirer has a duty to provide an instruction manual explaining the erection sequence, including any bracing requirements.
+The manufacturer or supplier or hirer has a duty to provide an instruction manual explaining the erection sequence, including any bracing requirements and the height to which the tower can be erected safely.
+This information must be passed on to the person erecting the tower and the person supervising the work.

 Towers should be erected following a safe method of work, either using: